LE NGOK (Carla Zhang)

 Bio

-Carla Zhang is a Finalist of the Redress Design Award 2025.
-She holds a BA in Fashion Design and Marketing from SoFA Design Institute, the Philippines.
+Carla Zhang was joint First Prize Winner of the Redress Design Award 2025.
+Her brand Le Ngok based in Shanghai thrives on pushing the creative boundaries of experimental fashion design, incorporating mixed media, innovative techniques and craftsmanship.
+Carla holds a BA in Fashion Design and Marketing from SoFA Design Institute, the Philippines.

 Region